anuket-project/anuket-specifications/doc/tech/approach.md

 •	Version controlled catalog of APIs, and their respective spans of control, capabilities and purpose, to facilitate predictable integration with a wide selection of fabric implementations

 <a name="5.1.2"></a>
 ### 5.1.2 Networking Principles & Strategy

-This section introduces some principles that should be followed during developing  and defining  Networking scopes for Reference Model , Reference Architecture 01 -OpenStack- , Reference Architecture 02  - K8s – down to Reference implementation and certificate under CNTT
+This section introduces some principles that should be followed during development and definition of Networking scopes for Reference Model , Reference Architecture 01 -OpenStack- , Reference Architecture 02  - K8s – down to development and definition of Networking under CNTT.

 •	**Abstraction**: A standardized layer between Virtualisation Layer domains and the Networking Hardware layer resource pool hiding the implementation details of the Networking Hardware.
 Note: This Principle may be deployed in many different ways depending on target use case requirements, workload characteristics (different algorithms implementing pipeline steps) and available platforms.
-This includes network functions running on server nodes with our without programmable HW acceleration, or functions running on a programmable standalone network switch in the network.
+This includes network functions running on server nodes with or without programmable HW acceleration, or functions running on a programmable standalone network switch in the network.

-•	**Agnosticity** : Build Network Fabric that can carry any type of workload in terms of :
+•	**Agnosticity** : Define Network Fabric concepts and models that can carry any type of traffic in terms of:

-      o	Workload type : Can be Control, User and Management plane
+-	Control, User and Management traffic types

-      o	Workload supported acceleration Technologies
+-	Acceleration technologies supporting multiple types of Infrastructure deployments and Network Function Workloads

-•	**Automation**: Full Automation, starting from Fabric provisioning to automation of VNF/CNF onboarding
+•	**Automation**: Enable full automation, from physical Fabric installation and provisioning to automation of VNF/CNF onboarding.

-•	**Openness**: All CNTT networking is based on open API ( NBI and SBI )  and Open source SDN controllers integration
+•	**Openness**: All Networking is based on open source or standardized APIs (NBI and SBI) and should enable integration of Open source networking components (e.g. SDN controllers).

-•	**Programmability**: should be based on the state of art programmable fabric.
+•	**Programmability**: Should enable a programmable forwarding plane controlled from a separately deployed control plane that abstracts into standardized functions and interfaces.

-•	**Scalability**: should be scalable to handle all traffic traverse North-South and East-West.
+•	**Scalability**: Should be scalable to handle all traffic traverse North-South and East-West enabling small up to large deployments.

-•	**Workload diversity**: should be capable to handle any VNF , CNF and BareMetal workload
+•	**Workload diversity**: Should be capable to handle any VNF , CNF and BareMetal workloads.

-•	**Telco grade**: should be a Telco grade Fabric and SDN to fulfil Telco requirements such as Service Chaining , Network Slicing,...etc
+•	**Telco grade**: Should support deployments with Telco grade characteristics requirements.

-•	**Edge**: Can be extended to cover the edge use cases

-•	**Future prove**: should be support a new acceleration technologies like smartNIC
+•	**Future proof**: Should support known and emerging acceleration technologies e.g. SmartNICs, FPGAs and Programmable Switches.

 <a name="5.1.3"></a>